nice-digital/consultations/README.md

 ### Redis server

 This application uses a data store called Redis to capture and store Tokens from Auth0.
-You will need to run a local version of Redis using Chocolatey, A docker/podman container or via WSL at a command prompt.
-Go to [https://redis.io/docs/getting-started/](https://redis.io/docs/getting-started/) to get started, the instructions are well written.
+You will need to run a local version of Redis

+There are a number of ways to run Redis on windows:
+	- Windows subsystem for Linux (WSL)
+  - Chocolatey
+	- A docker/podman container

+Getting Started with Redis - https://redis.io/docs/getting-started/

+Installing Redis on Windows (Using WSL) (https://redis.io/blog/install-redis-windows-11/)

 ### Gotchas